zhurai/SimpleScripts/README.md

 These are snippets and code created for my personal use, but are not associated with a larger project to be added into it's own repository.
 Many of these are code I have created to automate my specific computer setup, so a majority of this repository could and should be treated as a sort of dotfile repository.

-/AutoHotkeyScripts/
-Personal AutoHotkey Scripts.
-This folder should be treated as a dotfile respository.

 /AutoItScripts/
 Personal AutoIt Scripts that are not associated with computer startup.